 Search by My Requirements - This document explains how to search for classes by the general education requirement it could fulfill.
 You can search by "My Requirements" in your shopping cart area.

-Permission Numbers for Courses: If you want to take an Honors College (UHC) course, a Film Studies course, a Spanish course above the level of Spanish 0004, you will need a permission number to enroll in it.
+Permission Numbers for Courses: If you want to take an Honors College (UHC) course or a Spanish course above the level of Spanish 0004, you will need a permission number to enroll in it.
 Use the links below to learn about getting a permission number.
 Contact your advisor if you want to take a course that has a prerequisite for which you have AP/IB credit that has not yet been received or posted.

-ALEKS Math Placement Assessment: If you plan to enroll in a math course above Algebra (MATH 0031) such as Preparation for Scientific Calculus (MATH 0200), Business Calculus (MATH 0120), Finite Mathematics (MATH 0400), or Analytical Geometry and Calculus 1 (MATH 0220), you need to take ALEKS.
+ALEKS Math Placement Assessment: If you plan to enroll in a math course above Algebra (MATH 0031) such as Preparation for Scientific Calculus (MATH 0200), Business Calculus (MATH 0120), Finite Mathematics (MATH 0400), or Analytical Geometry and Calculus 1 (MATH 0220), you may need to take the ALEKS assessment.

 Advanced Placement (AP), International Baccalaureate (IB) and Cambridge International Examination (CIE) credit: If you have taken AP, IB or CIE exams and know your scores or have an idea about your scores, refer to the OAFA page to find out what college credit you may be able to earn.